 Stunning church views from this Peak District Haven

-Though the Coach House is primarily self-catering breakfasts can be taken in the Old Vicarage’s main house by arrangement, and you can also make use of their many excellent facilities that make your stay super-convenient.
+The Old Vicarage has excellent facilities to make your stay super-convenient.
 There’s clothes washing available for long-stay guests, a drying room for wet clothes, secure storage for bicycles and some bike repair facilities.
-Books and leaflets suggest a range of walking and cycling routes: you’re in the heart of the Peak District National Park here so there are plenty of stunning paths to explore.
+Books and leaflets in public rooms suggest a range of walking and cycling routes: you’re in the heart of the Peak District National Park here so there are plenty of stunning paths to explore.

 In summer, the Old Vicarage’s walled garden comes into its own.
-Facing south, it covers an acre of land leading up to the churchyard.
-There are plenty of shady corners to enjoy long summer evenings, lots of level lawn for games of croquet. flowerbeds for colours and scents, and a lovely summerhouse for a drink or two.
+Facing south, it covers an acre of lawn and flowerbeds leading up to the churchyard.
+There are plenty of shady corners to enjoy long summer evenings, lots of level lawn for games of croquet and a lovely summerhouse for a drink or two.